 Players take on the role of a fabled knight named Lily as she sets off on an adventure to defeat enemies, solve puzzles, and save her king from an eternal slumber.

-Like Tunic, the protagonist carries a sword and shield into battle along with a boomerang, bombs, and other useful items that can be combined to traverse dungeons.
+Like Tunic, the protagonist carries a blade and shield into battle along with a boomerang, bombs, and other beneficial items that can be combined to traverse dungeons.

 Continuing on, Hyper Light Drifter is a highly-acclaimed action-adventure RPG that casts you as a hero suffering from a mysterious and lethal illness.

-After venturing out into the world in search of a cure, they come face to face with terrifying monsters and equally-threatening environments that offer branching paths.
+After venturing out into the world in search of a cure, they come face to face with terrifying monsters and equally-threatening environments that offer diverging paths.

 The fact that Hyper Light Drifter’s story is not told using text or dialogue but rather through action, exploration, and imagery make it very evocative of games like Tunic.

-Developed by Supergiant Games, Bastion is a cherished action RPG that oozes atmosphere and intricacy throughout its environments.
+Developed by Supergiant Games, Bastion is a cherished action RPG that exudes atmosphere and complexity throughout its environments.

 In it, you play as “The Kid,” a protagonist tasked with exploring a cataclysmic world to collect special shards and power up an ominous structure known only as the Bastion.

-While the game’s run-based loop is unlike Tunic’s, both feature challenging hack and slash combat systems that can take a lot of practice to perfect.
+While the game’s run-based loop is unlike Tunic’s, both feature demanding hack and slash combat systems that can take a lot of practice to master.